"XTRX – A high-performance SDR in a mini PCIe form factor"

-XTRX is the smallest easily embeddable software-defined radio (SDR).
+XTRX is the smallest, easily embeddable software-defined radio (SDR).
 It is both affordable and high-performance.
-XTRX is designed to enable the next generation of wireless solutions, from prototype to production.
+Its professional-grade, drop-in technology is designed to enable the next generation of wireless solutions, from prototype to production.

 XTRX is the best platform available today for building SDR-based products.
-We designed it with demanding embedded applications in mind:
+We designed it specifically for demanding embedded applications:

 XTRX isn’t for everyone.
 We expect most people interested in XTRX to already have some experience with SDRs.
 If you’ve never used an SDR before, XTRX might be a bit overwhelming for you.
 XTRX might be right for you if you have: